juandpinto/thesis-manuscript/source/11_background.md

 This observation guides the entire endeavor of frequency dictionary creation and use.
 Though the *Frequency Dictionary of Spoken Hebrew* is not sorted using raw frequency alone^[The sorting method and key measures used by the FDOSH is explained in detail in the [*objective design*](#objective-design) section of this chapter.], the effect of Zipf's law can be easily seen in the listed frequencies that accompany each item.

 Beyond understanding this theoretical basis and its implications, other considerations play an important role in the creation of a frequency dictionary.
-These include corpus size, corpus text type, whether the list will be for general or specialized use, word family levels, and objective criteria.
+These include corpus size, corpus text type, whether the list is intended for general or specialized use, word family levels, and objective criteria.
 This literature review will treat each of these themes in turn.
 Because the most comprehensive studies deal with more than one of these issues, some of them will be brought up at various times to illustrate the point under discussion.

 ## Corpus design